radioblahaj/amazing-anemone-393e0/src/pages/posts/marc.md

 days.

 ## You have an incredible work ethic, how did it feel?
-When you Made WIp?
+When you Made WIP?
 Thank you.
 I just really enjoy what I'm doing so it doesn't feel like work.
 Building WIP is really exciting.
 It's probably the most rewarding product I've worked on, because I get to help the people I care about.
 Plus every day I get to